 2. Keep products and materials in use

 Modular products are a good example.
 Think about a chair whose legs can be easily swapped.
-That chair could be personalized to fit different tastes and then be altered or upgraded over time, following the changing needs of its owner.
-As a result, it will not be trashed as quickly, which is smart for the consumer, good for the producer and better for the planet!
+That chair could be personalized to fit different tastes.
+It could also be altered or upgraded over time, as a way to repair a broken leg or just to follow the changing needs of its owner.
+As a result, that chair will not be trashed as quickly, which is smart for the consumer, good for the producer and better for the planet!

 3. Regenerate natural systems

-But before that, all natural materials can have a long life.
-And in the right hands, even food waste can become a beautiful homeware piece!!
+This includes – for example – composting natural materials at the very end of their life.
+But before this time comes, all natural materials can have a very long life.
+And in the right hands, even food waste can become a beautiful design!!

-Earlier this summer, Ellen MacArthur Foundation (the pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
-And to support the task, it has created the Circular Design Guide, which provides practical help to start embracing the principles of circular economy in design work.
+Earlier this summer, the Ellen MacArthur Foundation (opened in a new window/tab) (pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
+To support the task, it has created the Circular Design Guide (opened in a new window/tab), which provides practical help to start embracing the principles of circular economy in design work.